saphyte1/stock-tracker/README.md

 # Stock Tracker Application

 ## Description
-The Stock Tracker Application is a real-time web application designed to track stock prices.
+Thia Stock Tracker Application is a real-time web application designed to track stock prices.
 Using Node.js, Express, and Socket.IO for the backend, coupled with a React-based frontend, it allows users to view live stock data by entering stock symbols.

 ## Features
 - Real-time stock price tracking.